tomravalde/thesis/viva-comments.md

 ## Near impossibility of validation

 - Intro: emphasise the impossibility of the modelling in intro 'systems' section
+- Ch2: "Review of resource management optimisation modelling..."; Conclusion
+- #### The trade-offs between the Null, PRaQ and Nonlinear formulations

 - In the Ch 5 intro and discussion, re-emphasise the impossibility of number of choices and implications for validation
-- In Ch 6 case study, re-emphasize the impossibility of the task without optimisation; and also the impossibility of validation
+- In Ch 6 case study, intro re-emphasize the impossibility of the task without optimisation;
+- Section 6.3
+- Summary and conclusions
+- Ch 7 intro
+- Ch 7.1

+and also the impossibility of validation
 - Ch 7, incorporate difficulty and impossibility into concluding remarks
 - Abstract, incorporate difficulty and impossibility into concluding remarks